 - preparing comprehensive minutes to document the BoG and Board Committee proceedings and ensure conclusions are accurately recorded;

 - timely dissemination of information relevant to Governors’ roles and functions and keeping them updated on new or evolving regulatory requirements; and

 - carrying out other functions as deemed appropriate by the BoG from time to time.

 1.5.1 Board Composition and Size

-The BoG, having taken account of any recommendations from its Nominating Committee, shall examine and determine the composition and size of the board periodically in relation to the effective running of the Institute’s activities, with reference to the Memorandum & Articles of MICG.
+The BoG, having taken account of any recommendations from its Nominating Committee, shall examine and determine the composition and size of the board periodically in relation to the effective running of the Institute’s activities, with reference to the Constitution of MICG.

 1.5.2 Appointment of new or additional Governors

-Nominations of new or additional Governors are first considered by the MICG Nominating Committee, which makes recommendations to the Board of Governors, based on its Terms of Reference and after taking into account the range of skills and experience required in relation to:
+Nominations of new or additional Governors are first considered by the MICG Nominating Committee, which makes recommendations to the BoG, based on its Terms of Reference and after taking into account the range of skills and experience required in relation to:

 - the nature of MICG;

 - the current composition of the BoG;